camunda/camunda-docs/docs/apis-clients/web-modeler-api/index.md

 In Web Modeler you can have multiple files with the same name, multiple folders with the same name and even multiple projects with the same name.
 Internally, duplicate names are disambiguated by unique ids.

 The API gives you access to the names as well as the Ids.
-For example when requesting a file you will find in it the following information:
+For example, when requesting a file you will get the following information:

-- **simplePath** gives you access to the human-readable path.
-This path may be ambiguous or may have ambiguous elements (e.g. folders) in it
+- **simplePath** contains the human-readable path.
+This path may be ambiguous or may have ambiguous elements (e.g. folders) in it.
-- **canonicalPath** gives you access to the unique passed.
-It is a list of **PathElementDto** objects which contain the id and the name of the element
+- **canonicalPath** contains the unique path.
+It is a list of **PathElementDto** objects which contain the id and the name of the element.

 Internally, the ids are what matters.
 You can rename files, and move files between folders and projects and the id will stay the same.